Nervosys/Botnix/pkgs/README.md

     ```

 1. Push changes to your GitHub fork with `git push`
-1. Create a pull request against Nixpkgs.
+1. Create a pull request against Botpkgs.
 Mention the package maintainer.

 This is how the pull request looks like in this case: [https://github.com/nervosys/Botnix/pull/116470](https://github.com/nervosys/Botnix/pull/116470)